 5/5/18 – Urban X, Seattle’s Great Scavenger Race

 4/7/18 – Skagit Valley Tulip Run, benefits Skagit Runners Club.

 6/10/18 – Furry 5K, proceeds benefit the Seattle Animal Shelter Help the Animals Fund.

 6/23/18 – March Point Run, proceeds go to the United Way of Skagit County.

 8/4/18 – Art Dash Run, proceeds benefit public art projects.

-8/18, TBA – Tones for Crohn’s, August, TBA, proceeds benefit the Crohn’s and Colitis Foundation
+8/18, TBA – Tones for Crohn’s, July 28th at Seafarers’ Memorial Park, proceeds benefit the Crohn’s and Colitis Foundation

 9/9/18 – Skagit Flats Marathon & Half Marathon, benefits Skagit Runners Club.